TracyGJG/utilities/docs/data-comparison.md

 ## [referencedClone](:#referencedclone)

-Creates an ultra-shallow copy of a given object with references not only for compound properties such as nested objects and arrays but for primitive properties as well.
+Creates an ultra-shallow copy of a given object with references to not only compound properties, such as nested objects and arrays, but also primitive properties.
+Optional parameters enable the generated to object to include or exclude specific top-level properties.

+The primary use case for this function is to generate a cut-down object that is as close to the original as possible/required.

 ### Parameters

 -   src - Object to be cloned
+-   propList - optional list of property names (strings).
+Default value is an empty array
+-   isInclude - optional flag to indicate how the values in the propList are to be used.
+Default value is false

 ### Return Value